frkosurf/voot-specification/VOOT.md

 parameters can be used to implement paging by returning only a subset of the results.
-These parameters are OPTIONAL, if they are not provided or invalid the provider MUST consider `startIndex` equal to `0` and `count` equal to the total number of items available in the entire set.
+These parameters are OPTIONAL, if they are not provided or invalid the provider MUST consider `startIndex` equal to `0` and `count` equal to the total number of items available in the entire set for the particular query.

 The sorting, if requested, MUST be performed on the provider before applying limiting the results based on the `startIndex` and `count` parameters.

-For the API call requesting user information the `sortBy` parameter has no effect.
-Using `startIndex` and `count` is possible, however they are of little use as there always will be only one answer.
+For the API call, requesting user information, the `sortBy` parameter has no effect.
+Using `startIndex` and `count` is possible, however they are of little use as there always will be only one answer, assuming the user exists.

 ## Response Parameters
-All responses mentioned above have the same JSON format.
-There are always four
+All responses mentioned above have the same JSON structure.
+There are always four keys:
-keys:

 * `startIndex`
 * `itemsPerPage`